Adding Custom Items with the Unreal Editor

 Remember to save every asset you have changed before cooking.

-After the content has been cooked, create a folder in file explorer with the name 000-TutorialMod-0.1.0_P and open this folder.
+After the content has finished cooking, create a folder in File Explorer with the name 000-TutorialMod-0.1.0_P and open this folder.

 Note

-This folder must be outside of unreal project.
+This folder must be outside of your Unreal project.

 {